autorlworkshop/autorlworkshop.github.io/_pages/home.md

 </div>

 <div class="text-center p-3" style="background-color: rgba(0, 0, 0, 0)">
-    <h6>Website theme originslly inspired from the <a href="https://github.com/vigilworkshop/vigilworkshop.github.io">VIGIL workshop</a>, stolen from the  the <a href="https://github.com/sslrlworkshop/sslrlworkshop.github.io">SSL-RL workshop</a>. </h6>
+    <h6>Website theme originally inspired from the <a href="https://github.com/vigilworkshop/vigilworkshop.github.io">VIGIL workshop</a>, stolen from the  the <a href="https://github.com/sslrlworkshop/sslrlworkshop.github.io">SSL-RL workshop</a>. </h6>
   </div>